opnfv/sfc/docs/development/design/usecases.rst

 ******************************************************

 This use case creates two service functions, and a chain that makes the traffic flow through both of them.
-More information is available in OPNFV-SFC wiki:
+More information is available in the OPNFV-SFC wiki:

 https://wiki.opnfv.org/display/sfc/Functest+SFC-ODL+-+Test+2